FatherOfEgg/PhyloGraphUtil/README.md

 A tool to compare and convert between different network formats.
 ## Features

-- Compare between 2 networks using Robinson Foulds
+- Compare between 2 networks using
+  - Robinson Foulds
+  - Jaccard index
 - Convert one format into another
   - **Note:** Most information about the network for certain things/attributes will be lost, such as internal node names, length, weights, etc.
   - While the graph may be the same in terms of structure, the output may look different, as in, `GML -> Extended Newick -> GML` may or may not produce something that looks different.